Plus, we explain Green Mountain Power’s battery rebates and programs.

 Vermont utility company Green Mountain Power (GMP) offers a self-consumption mode credit to the tune of $850 per system.

 Robert also mentions that many batteries have built-in features to ensure that you’re not depleting your battery when a storm is brewing.
-“For instance, Tesla has a storm watch feature: if your zip code has a storm coming, self-consumption mode will be overridden, and it will stay at a full state of charge until that watch is no longer in effect.”
+“For instance, Tesla has a storm watch feature: if your zip code has a storm coming, the self-consumption mode will be overridden, and it will stay at a full state of charge until that watch is no longer in effect.”

 By Julia Westbrook